tokdaniel/GRAND-Next/README.md

     npm run init
    ```
    this installs every node dependency in the root folder, and in the app folder as well
-3.a Either start up with docker
+3. a).
+Either start up with docker
    ```
     cd <into root folder>
     docker-compose up / docker-compose up -d